travelnxt/appacitive-docs/index.md

 Querying Data
 ------------
-The appacitive platform supports rich constructs to search and query your application data.
+The Appacitive platform supports rich constructs to search and query your application data.
 You can filter on all properties and attributes of your data.
 Apart from filters, you can also specify paging and sorting information for customizing the number and order of the results.

 All search results are paged with a page size of `20` by default.
 You can change this by providing a custom page size.
 Please note that the maximum page size that is allowed is `200`.
 Passing any value higher than this will limit the results to `200`.
-Also the platform also supports providing modifiers to fine tune the exact set of fields to return for each record of the search results.
+The platform also supports providing modifiers to fine tune the exact set of fields to return for each record of the search results.
 The platform specific examples will indicate how this can be done.

 ``` rest